Chang-Yu-Chang/freq_vs_baye/README.md

 - Hand calculate bayesian R2, basically the empirical R2 = var_mu / (var_mu + var_res), whereas var_mu is the var of predicted response, var_res is the empirical residual variance
     - Bayesian R2 is estaimted at the response (data, or count) scale
 - Estimate probability of zero inflation
-- For GLM, tt's tricky to calculate the R2 in glm because of the latent vs response scales
+- For GLM, it's tricky to calculate the R2 in glm because of the latent vs response scales

 ### Generalized linear mixed model